haliphax/xthulu/README.md

 ### Connect to the web server

-For the time being, the web server only demonstrates simple interopability between the REST API and static pages.
+For the time being, the web server only demonstrates simple interoperability between the REST API and static pages.
 It is available at https://localhost.

 ⚠️ [Traefik] will be using an untrusted certificate, and you will likely be